 If you’d like to get in contact with Dyrk Ashton, you can find him on social media:

-Check out Dyrk’s Paternus trilogy by clicking on the covers, the third book Gods of War is coming later this year!
+Check out Dyrk’s Paternus trilogy by clicking on buttons, the third book Gods of War is coming later this year!
 Read my reviews of Rise of Gods, Wrath of Gods and the Lost Lore anthology until we wait for book 3 🙂